Postpartum Thyroiditis: The Hidden Hormonal Shift New Moms Should Know About

 What is postpartum thyroiditis?

-The thyroid is a central gland in the body, so it’s no surprise that when it has problems, your whole body is affected.
-According to the American Thyroid Society, more than 12 percent of the U.S. population will develop a thyroid condition during their lifetime, a significant finding considering the thyroid produces a hormone that influences every cell, tissue, and organ in the body.
+The thyroid is a central gland in the body, so it comes as no surprise that when it has problems functioning, your whole body is affected.
+It produces hormones that influence every cell, tissue, and organ—making it essential to nearly all bodily functions.

 Postpartum thyroiditis occurs when a woman’s antibodies attack the thyroid and cause inflammation.
 It occurs in approximately five to 10 percent of women.
 If you suffer from an autoimmune disorder, diabetes, or have a previous history of thyroid problems, your risk is higher.
-It is typically diagnosed two to four months postpartum but can develop up to eight months after you deliver.
+It is typically diagnosed two to four months postpartum, but can develop up to eight months after you deliver.

 In the hyperthyroid phase, which usually lasts one to three months, a woman may experience insomnia, palpitations, fatigue, weight loss, and irritability.
 During the hypothyroid phase, which lasts nine to 12 months, symptoms involve fatigue, weight gain, constipation, dry skin, and depression.